-Scratching, as well as biting, licking and rubbing, is a response to the itchy sensation and can have unhealthy impacts - such as damage to the skin, open sores, and hair loss.
-Skin damage is vulnerable to the development of secondary bacterial or fungal infections which add to the itch, thereby increasing the evidence of pruritus in the absence of treatment.
+Scratching, as well as biting, licking, and rubbing, is a response to the itchy sensation and can have unhealthy impacts, such as skin damage, open sores, and hair loss.
+In the absence of treatment, damaged skin is vulnerable to the development of secondary bacterial or fungal infections that add to the pruritus.

 Rarely does a cat scratch, lick, or chew without a reason, so finding the source of the itch is important.
 The challenge for a pet owner or a vet is that the source of the irritant is often not obvious from looking at the irritated skin alone.
-For example, just because there aren’t visible fleas does not rule out flea allergy dermatitis.
+For example, the absence of visible fleas does not rule out flea allergy dermatitis.
 Additionally, the wide variety of conditions that can cause itch create skin symptoms that look alike, so veterinarians typically use a combination of diagnostic testing and therapeutic trials to determine the best plan for keeping an itchy cat comfortable.

 Itchiness (pruritus) is the most common symptom of skin disease in almost all animals, including cats.

 Itch can present along a spectrum of mild to severe.
-Some veterinarians have pet parents track their cat’s itch level on a scale of one to ten, when one is not itchy at all and ten is so itchy the cat interrupts itself from activities like eating or playing to scratch.
+Some veterinarians have pet parents track their cats’ itch level on a scale of one to ten, where one is not itchy at all and ten is so itchy the cat interrupts itself from activities like eating or playing to scratch.

 The veterinary approach to determining the underlying cause of itch starts with getting a thorough health and lifestyle history of the animal.
 Taking a history is helpful to not only better characterize the nature of the itch, but also to fully evaluate the cat’s overall health status.

-The next step is a thorough physical examination followed by standard skin diagnostic tests:
+The next step is thorough physical examination followed by standard diagnostic skin tests:

-Pruritus may be mistaken for behavioral symptoms that are not actually related to itching sensation such as overgrooming and hyperesthesia syndrome.
+Pruritus may be mistaken for behavioral symptoms that are not actually related to itching sensation, such as overgrooming and feline hyperesthesia syndrome.